dalenewman/Transformalize.Provider.MySql/README.md

 ### Notes

-- TODO: Test with MariaDb
+- Tested with MariaDb 10.2
+- You have to provider `user` and `password`